Private hospital: United States

 According to the 2014 American Hospital Association Annual Survey, there are 5,686 hospitals in the United States.
 Of that total, 2,904 are public hospitals, and 1,060 are private.
 There are a total of 795,603 staffed beds in public hospitals and 118,910 staffed beds in private hospitals.

 Public hospitals had about 33.6 million admissions annually while private hospitals had about 1.8 million admissions annually.
-That being said, the sheer outnumbering of private hospitals narrows down your options and more so in cases of emergencies.
-The hospital around the corner is most likely a public one, so they are more readily accessible.

 There are 126 hospitals in New York City aside from specialized state and Federal institutions.
 Of these, 32, with a total of 4,401 beds, are proprietary, or profit-making, hospitals; 75 are voluntary hospitals operated by private groups on a nonprofit basis, and 19 are municipal hospitals operated by the city's Health and Hospitals Corporation.